juliaaano/juliaaano/_posts/2021/2020-05-14-rise-of-quarkus-github-actions.md

 ### Image Labels

-Container images labels are relevant.
+Container image labels are relevant.
 In the example I give, a label is used to trace back to the git commit where that image was built from.
 With Quarkus, JIB and GitHub Actions, this is done by adding the following argument to the Maven build:

 * *'-Dquarkus.jib.labels."org.opencontainers.image.revision"='$GITHUB_SHA*